 Once you book your surgery, it is time to start preparing for the procedure and recovery.
 While recovery from cosmetic procedures takes patience, there are steps you can take to ensure prompt recovery times and improve outcomes, including the reduction of noticeable scars.
-We spoke to Dr. Buford, a member of the American Society of Plastic Surgeons and author of Eat, Drink, Heal, to discuss how your eating habits and self care leading up to and after surgery can impact your healing process.
+We spoke to Gregoy Buford, MD, a member of the American Society of Plastic Surgeons and author of Eat, Drink, Heal, to discuss how your eating habits and self care leading up to and after surgery can impact your healing process.

 Preparing for the Procedure